rishowrav/rishowrav/README.md

 ## Overview
-<p>As a Junior Front End Developer, I specialize in creating dynamic and responsive web applications.
+<p>As a Web Developer, I specialize in creating dynamic and responsive web applications.
 My skill set includes proficiency in <b>HTML</b>, <b>CSS</b>, <b>JavaScript</b>, and frameworks like <b>React</b>, allowing me to build interactive user interfaces.
 I also have experience with <b>ExpressJS</b> for backend development and <b> Tailwind CSS</b> for efficient styling.
 My expertise extends to <b>Firebase Authentication</b> for secure user management and <b>MongoDB</b> for robust database solutions.
 I am passionate about learning and staying updated with the latest technologies, aiming to deliver high-quality code and innovative solutions.
 My goal is to contribute to impactful projects within a collaborative team environment.</p>